hackingmaterials/atomate/docs_rst/advanced_stores.rst

     chgcar = mmdb.get_chgcar(task_id)

 Similar functionalities exist for the band structure and DOS.
-Please refer to the documentation of ``VaspToDb`` for more details.
+Please refer to the documentation of ``VaspCalcDb`` for more details.